-As a result, I expect that a minority group's percent share of the electorate will be positively correlated with the minority turnout gap, defined as the difference between the turnout rate for a given minority group and the turnout rate for non-Hispanic whites.
+Following the potential for asymmetric mobilization outlined above in the Dunne et al. model, I expect that a minority group's percent share of the electorate will be negatively correlated with the minority turnout gap, defined as the difference between the turnout rate for a given minority group and the turnout rate for non-Hispanic Whites.
 I predict these trends will play out in cities that undergo a switch from at-large to by-district elections as a result of the CVRA.
-I state this hypothesis, H_i, as follows.
+I state this hypothesis, H1, as follows.

-H_i: The turnout gap between minority groups and non-Hispanic whites will be smaller in California cities that switched from at-large to by-district elections than in demographically similar cities.
+H1: The turnout gap between minority groups and non-Hispanic Whites will be smaller in California cities that switched from at-large to by-district elections than in demographically similar cities.